 Labour Day in Denmark is characterised by fiery speeches, red banners, worker’s songs and no shortage of beer and coffee.

 The international tradition took hold in the Scandinavian nation back in 1890, not long after workers around the world chose the first day of May to campaign for and celebrate the introduction of the eight-hour working day.

-At this time, Denmark's union movement attended large congresses in France to celebrate the centenary of the French Revolution, and the Danish worker's day movement was born, according to Danish union magazine Fagbladet 3F.
+At this time, Denmark’s union movement attended large congresses in France to celebrate the centenary of the French Revolution, and the Danish worker’s day movement was born, writes trade union magazine Fagbladet 3F.